Ryukyuan languages: Literature

+Omoro Sōshi

+A compilation of ancient poems and songs from Okinawa and the Amami Islands, collected into 22 volumes and written primarily in hiragana with some simple kanji.
+The Omoro Sōshi was first compiled in 1531.

+More than 80% of the words used in Omoro are common with the Yamato language and were used in the Muromachi period.
+This usage of language Indicates that the people who carried Omoro poems were those who migrated south from Yamato to Okinawa in the late Heian to Muromachi periods.

 Phonology

 Ryukyuan languages often share many phonological features with Japanese, including a voicing opposition for obstruents, CV(C) syllable structure, moraic rhythm, and pitch accent.
 However, many individual Ryukyuan languages diverge significantly from this pan-Japonic base.
 For instance, Ōgami does not have phonemic voicing in obstruents, allows CCVC syllables, and has unusual syllabic consonants such as /kff/ [kf̩ː] "make".

 Consonants

 The Northern Ryukyuan (Amami-Okinawa) languages are notable for having glottalic consonants.
 Phonemically these are analyzed of consisting of a cluster /ʔ/ + C, where the consonant /ʔ/ consists of its own mora.
 For instance, in the Amami dialect Yuwan the word /ʔma/ [ˀma] "horse" is bimoraic.
 Tsuken (Central Okinawan) restricts glottalization to glides and the vowels /a i/.
 Southern Ryukyuan mostly has little to no glottalization, with some exceptions (e.g. Yonaguni).
 For instance, the Irabu dialect of the Miyako language only allows glottalization with /t/ and /c/: /ttjaa/ [ˀtʲaː] "then", /ccir/ [ˀtɕiɭ] "pipe".

 Southern Ryukyuan stands out in having a number of syllabic consonants.
 These consonants are contextually nucleic, becoming syllabic when not adjacent to a vowel.
 Examples: